VictoriaDhmn/OSMNetFusion/paper/paper.md

   - name: Victoria Dahmen
     orcid: 0009-0004-0392-2526
     corresponding: true # (This is how to denote the corresponding author)
-    equal-contrib: true
+    # equal-contrib: true
     affiliation: 1 # (Multiple affiliations must be quoted)
 #   - name: ...
 #     orcid: ...
 #     equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
 #     affiliation: 1
 affiliations:
- - name: Chair of Traffic Engineering and Control, Technical University of Munich, Germnay
+ - name: Chair of Traffic Engineering and Control, Technical University of Munich, Germany
    index: 1
 date: 27 June 2025
 bibliography: paper.bib